AHRQ Publishing and Communications Guidelines

-Please contact your Office of Communications and Knowledge Transfer (OCKT) managing editor for guidance pertaining to Web products you are developing.
+Please contact your Office of Communications (OC) managing editor for guidance pertaining to Web products you are developing.
 All questions and requests for guidance about developing or redesigning Web sites or tools may be directed to the AHRQ Web Site Manager.
 Contact information is at the end of this section.

 All AHRQ products and tools that are printed are also posted to AHRQ Web sites.
 Some AHRQ sites are managed by an on-site Web team, and off-site contractors manage third-level domain sites.
 To make the sites appear seamless, guidelines must be followed to ensure a branded look and feel.